brockross/dudel-fe/notes.md

   - render the data it's given
   - submit data it creates
   - respond to game state notifications (sent from server) by showing a different page/interface
-- finding that trying to organize/extract separate functions on server is causing a lot of annoying roadblocks re: socket server architecture--for now, I'm going to just be okay with having everything in the one .on("connect") listener, and then I can modularize it later.
+- ~~finding that trying to organize/extract separate functions on server is causing a lot of annoying roadblocks re: socket server architecture--for now, I'm going to just be okay with having everything in the one .on("connect") listener, and then I can modularize it later.~~ _handled this ish_

 ## misc ideas